sviiiter/example-laravel-testing-service/README.md

 # example-laravel-testing-service

-Simple Contract-Service-Provider-Facade bundle.
-Kinda help example described testing Laravel contract realization with Dependency Injection.
+Self helper crib described simple Contract-Service-Provider-Facade bundle.
+Example of testing Laravel contract implementation addicted to test.
-It contains example of CoR pattern using Pipeline into one of service class in addition.
+Also, it contains example of CoR pattern using Pipeline.

-## Installation
+## Quick start

 - Create directory Services into your app folder
 - Copy StrReplaceService directory with classes into Services folder(or clone it).
 Directory structure: